ishan-nahid/diu_cms/README.md

 	```
 	git clone https://github.com/<username>/diu_cms
 	```
-- Change the directory to NSCC-BPIT-Website.
+- Change the directory to diucms (if not in it).
 	```
 	cd diucms
 	```